bretth/sera/README.rst

      :alt: Updates

 The only secure port is a closed one.
 Execute click commands on a remote server without requiring a vpn, open inbound ports, or port knocking.
-This is pre-release software, python3 and currently useful for Ubuntu based servers only.
+This is pre-release software, python >= 3.5 and currently useful for Ubuntu based servers only.

 Introduction
 -------------